andiub97/CovidPubRank/README.md

 # Introduction
 The purpose of the project was to implement a page rank application of scientific articles concerning Covid-19.
-Different size of datasets and different page rank algorithms were been used to test weak scalability and the different performance of the application.\
+Different size of datasets and clusters were being used to test weak scalability of distributed Page Rank algorithms.\
+Also for testing strong scalability we used to scaling in cluster size comparing distributed algorithms on a large dataset.\
-To test strong scalability of the algorithms implemented in our project it was been used Google Cloud Platform (GCP) which allowed us to increase the performances by adding or removing resources from the system.
+We used Google Cloud Platform (GCP) which allowed us to increase the performances by adding or removing resources from the system.

 # Steps
 The implementation of our application is mainly composed by three steps: